andi611/andi611.github.io/_pages/about.md

 # About Me

 Hi!
-I'm Andy Ting-Wei(廷緯) Liu, I recieved my B.S. degrees in Electrical Engineering (EE) from National Taiwan University (NTU) at 2018.
+I'm Andy T. Liu (劉廷緯), I recieved my B.S. degrees in Electrical Engineering (EE) from National Taiwan University (NTU) at 2018.
-I am currently a Ph.D. student at the Graduate Institute of Communication Engineering (GICE) at National Taiwan University (NTU).
+I am currently a Ph.D. student at the Graduate Institute of Communication Engineering (GICE) from NTU.
 I mainly work on self-supervised and unsupervised algorithms of speech, including speech pre-training, representation learning, and voice conversion.
 I am a member of the "Speech Processing and Machine Learning Laboratory", working with Prof. [Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/) and Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm).
 I am also a member of the [ASUS AICS](https://aics.asus.com/) team, under the [PhD program](https://aics.asus.com/studentprograms/).